argotorg/solidity-website/src/posts/2025-08-26-solidity-summit-2025-announcement.md

 - Hear what's new from Solidity tooling and security researchers.
 - Learn from Solidity experts.

-## Speaker applications are open now!
+## Speaker and attendee applications are now open!

-The call for proposals is open now.
+The call for proposals is now open.
 To apply for a speaking opportunity, [please complete the speaker application form](https://drive.argot.org/form/#/2/form/view/TmZlvgY9qObv9P2OIcv91drpWxWm-7OPuyFT4Tgone0/).

 Keep in mind that the Solidity Summit is geared towards an experienced audience, which means you can get "deep" into the Solidity weeds or technical things.